1. Home

 9/10

-The Kia EV9 is the only fully electric car on this list, but it’s one that demands inclusion due to the ludicrous amount of space and practicality it delivers.
+The Kia EV9 is one of the few fully electric cars on this list, but it warrants inclusion due to the ludicrous amount of space and practicality it delivers.
 Regardless of whether you compare it to electric cars or combustion-engined cars, the EV9 is hugely roomy, with each of its seven seats (you can also have it with six for more luxury) surrounded by enough headroom and legroom to accommodate a six-foot adult in reasonable comfort.
 Even with all the seats in use, you still get a shade more boot space than in your average supermini, and if you can live without the rearmost chairs, they fold into the boot floor to leave a gargantuan 828-litre load area.

 3. Hyundai Tucson